deltanet-lab/libra-website/docs/reference/glossary.md

     * Read any data from any point in time.
     * Verify the integrity of the data using a unified framework.

-### Merkle Accumulator
+### 默克尔累加器（Merkle Accumulator）

-* The [Merkle Accumulator](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf) is an _append-only_ Merkle tree that the Libra Blockchain uses to store the ledger.
+* [默克尔累加器（Merkle Accumulator）](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf) is an _append-only_ Merkle tree that the Libra Blockchain uses to store the ledger.
-* Merkle accumulators can provide proofs that a transaction was included in the chain (“proof of inclusion”).
+* 默克尔累加器 can provide proofs that a transaction was included in the chain (“proof of inclusion”).
 * They are also called [history trees](http://people.cs.vt.edu/danfeng/courses/cs6204/sp10-papers/crosby.pdf) in literature.

 ### Move